telerik/maui-docs/controls/busyindicator/content.md

 </telerik:RadBusyIndicator>
 ```

->note Avoid placing content inside the `RadBusyIndicator.Content`.
-Use the [Integration article]({%slug busyindicator-integrate-with-listview%}) to review how to integrate the BusyIndicator with other controls.
+>note Placing controls inside the `RadBusyIndicator.Content` that provide UI virtualization (controls like Listview, CollectionView, DataGrid) is not recommended.
+For more details how to integrate the `RadBusyIndocator` with such controls, review the [Integration article]({%slug busyindicator-integrate-with-listview%}).

 ## Busy Content